 The trip ends after breakfast at our hotel in Corfu Town.

 There are no activities planned today, so you are free to depart from Corfu Town at any time.
 If your flight is departing later in the day luggage storage facilities are available at our hotel.
-If you would like to receive a complimentary airport transfer today, you need to depart from Corfu International Airport (CFU) which is around 10 minutes' drive from the hotel.
+If you would like an airport transfer today, you need to depart from Corfu International Airport (CFU) which is around 10 minutes' drive from the hotel.